Nipple Discharge: When Should I Worry?

 •White, clear, yellow, or light green discharge: This is often a sign of galactorrhea, a hormonal imbalance.
 It should be checked with a doctor not because it’s a danger sign for breast disease, but because it might signal a problem elsewhere in your body, such as an underactive thyroid, or a pituitary disorder.

-A clear, yellow, or light green discharge may also signal fibrocystic changes, a.k.a. fibrocystic disease.
+A clear, yellow, or light green discharge may also signal fibrocystic change, a.k.a. fibrocystic disease.
 About half of all women experience this bothersome condition at some time in their lives.
 Characterized mainly by breast tenderness and lumps, women with fibrocystic disease often undergo biopsies, and most are benign.

 A white discharge may also be the result of an abscess caused by bacteria, which can enter the breast through a cracked nipple.
 Your breast may ooze pus, and it may become swollen and inflamed.
 Anytime your breast looks infected, see a doctor.